 Jerry is also an unwavering advocate for equality and social justice.
 He was the first Fine Gael party member to come out as gay when he openly discussed his sexuality publicly for the first time when he took on the role of Chairman of Fine Gael’s lesbian, gay, bisexual and transgender forum.

-He also led the charge as one of Fine Gael’s strongest voices in the Yes campaign in the marriage equality referendum.
+He also led the charge as one of Fine Gael’s strongest voices in the Yes campaign in the marriage equality referendum, and married his long term partner in 2017.

 He has been entrenched in the local community for many decades having served as a Councillor prior to representing the people of Cork in the Oireachtas.
 He also writes a weekly column on Bishopstown and Wilton in the Evening Echo.